Peter joined the Whitehall & Industry Group as Chief Executive in April 2015.

 Samira manages WIG’s relationship with the Charity Sector and is the Director of Charity Next.
 Charity Next, established by The Prince's Charities Foundation, is an initiative to improve understanding between the sectors through Secondments.
 The scheme, managed by WIG, gives leaders and future leaders in the private and public sectors the opportunity to contribute their skills and enthusiasm to key posts in the voluntary sector, in order to facilitate an exchange of expertise, build greater mutual understanding and encourage closer working.
 Samira also manages WIG’s wider secondments offer across all sectors.

-Prior to joining WIG in 2015, Samira was working on the Tower of London Remembers Poppy Project as Project Co-ordinator.
-She lead the recruitment of 33,000 volunteers to assist with the installation of all 888,246 ceramic poppies in November 2014.
+Prior to joining WIG in 2015, Samira was working on the Tower of London Remembers Poppy Project as Project Manager.
+She lead the installation of all 888,246 ceramic poppies in November 2014 by recruiting 33,000 volunteers to assist with the installation.
 Samira stems from a background within the Cultural and Heritage sector and has previously held roles within the Royal Household, The Museum of London Group and Historic Royal Palace Enterprises Ltd.

 She graduated from City University in 2009 with a Bachelor of Science degree in Criminology.
 She is a freelance professional makeup artist and dedicates her time outside of WIG on editorial makeup shoots.